abrarurrahman/Masters_Thesis/README.md

 ### Model Architecture

-We employ a **Bidirectional LSTM (BiLSTM)** model to predict the posterior probabilities of each aligned column in the MSA.
-The model is designed to capture the sequential dependencies in the alignment columns, leveraging both past and future context.
+We employ both **LSTM** and **Bidirectional LSTM (BiLSTM)** models to predict the posterior probabilities of each aligned column in the MSA.
+The models are designed to capture the sequential dependencies in the alignment columns, leveraging both past and future context.

 #### Key Features:
 - **Input Layer**: Encodes the alignment columns using an embedding layer.
-- **BiLSTM Layer**: Captures sequential dependencies in both forward and backward directions.
+- **LSTM/BiLSTM Layer**: Captures sequential dependencies in both forward and backward directions.
 - **Fully Connected Layer**: Maps the LSTM outputs to the posterior probabilities.
 - **Output Layer**: Produces the predicted zorro scores.